-The CLER site visit program is used solely for providing feedback, learning, and helping to establish baselines for sponsoring institutions, the Evaluation Committee, and the IRC.
-All sponsoring institutions will undergo a first CLER Visit, hopefully by the end of 2014.
-Then we can expect CLER Visits every 18-24 months.
+All sponsoring institutions were required to undergo a first CLER Visit in 2014, with subsequent CLER visits every 18 - 24 months (+/- six months).
 The first cycle of visit findings resulted in dissemination of salutary practices and findings by the CLER Evaluation Committee called "CLER Pathways to Excellence.
-On May 15, 2017, the ACGME published "CLER Pathways to Excellence Version 1.1, primarily revising Duty Hours, Fatigue and Mitigation to include overall physician Well-Being.
+Version 1.1 was published in May 2017, primarily revising Duty Hours, Fatigue and Mitigation to include overall physician Well-Being.
+Version 2.0 was published in December 2019, modifying the Transitions in Care focus area to the concept of Teaming.

-The initial round of CLER evaluations sought answers to the following central questions:
+Through the CLER Site Visit the Team seeks answers to the following central questions: